jenkinsci/remoting/docs/logging.md

 The default behavior depends on the [Work Directory](workDir.md) mode.

 :exclamation: Note that `-loggingConfig` option and [Work directories](workDir.md) are available starting from [Remoting 3.8](../CHANGELOG.md#38).
-Before this release you have to use the `-slaveLog` option or to redirect STDOUT/STDERR streams.
+Before this release you have to use the `-agentLog` option or to redirect STDOUT/STDERR streams.

 ### Configuration